LaBatata101/lab_pro_trab/README.md

 - Rotate image 90 degres to the rigth
 - Mirror image vertically
 - Mirror image horizontally
-- Turn image colors to gray scalar
+- Turn image colors to greyscalar

 ## Executing:
 `$ ./simp` use the option `--help` to get the help text.